airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `tracking_urls` | The URLs of tracking pages for the fulfillment. | `fulfillments.tracking_urls` | 🟢 0.90 | URLs for tracking correspond distinctly with the fulfillment tracking. |
 | `updated_at` | The date and time (ISO 8601 format) when the fulfillment was last modified. | `fulfillments.updated_at` | 🟢 0.90 | Matches the timestamp for last modification accurately. |

-### Mapping from Airbyte `price_rules` to Fivetran `price_rule`
+### Mapping: Airbyte `price_rules` to Fivetran `price_rule`

 - Table Match Confidence Score: 🟢 0.90
 - Table Completion Score: 🟢 0.95

-#### Evaluation

-The table mapping has a high confidence score because the source and target tables are derived from similar APIs with most fields properly mapped.
-All fields have either been mapped or identified as MISSING with a 0.00 confidence score.
+- Summary Self-Evaluation: _The table mapping has a high confidence score because the source and target tables are derived from similar APIs with most fields properly mapped.
+All fields have either been mapped or identified as MISSING with a 0.00 confidence score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |